-Treatment of polymyalgia rheumatica (PMR) usually involves medications to address inflammation as well as physical therapy to keep the joints moving properly.
+Treatment of polymyalgia rheumatica usually involves medications to address inflammation as well as physical therapy to keep the joints moving properly.
 The disease can often by fully and effectively treated with the right therapy, which means it’s possible for people affected by the disease to return to their normal day-to-day lives.

 It’s important to treat the disease early to protect and restore a maximum range of motion in the shoulders and hips.
-If a person with untreated PMR changes their habits and stops using their sore joints in certain ways due to pain and stiffness, the limited movement can lead to contracture, a type of permanent damage involving shortening of the affected muscle or joint.
+If a person with untreated Polymyalgia Rheumatica changes their habits and stops using their sore joints in certain ways due to pain and stiffness, the limited movement can lead to contracture, a type of permanent damage involving shortening of the affected muscle or joint.

-Physical Therapy and Exercise Treatments for PMR
+Physical Therapy and Exercise Treatments for Polymyalgia Rheumatica

 Daily exercise can also be helpful in reducing fatigue and any possible emotional distress of the disease.

 A trained arthritis physiotherapist can help design an exercise program to return a patient’s shoulders and hips to their full range of motion.